 Self-auditing is good.
 We plan and then realize that we’re not there yet.
 And that gives us insight.
 To get up and keep moving.
 Planning, communication, building your team, Planning communication, and knowing how to get your capital.
 And it is learning how to survive.
 And one of the most important things today is to be incredibly careful about your social media.

-So I will end on this: We’re living in a time when we’re the freest, with access to the most data and the most significant number of potential investors, customers, and teammates ever.
+Therefore I will end on this: We’re living in a time when we’re the freest, with access to the most data and the most significant number of potential investors, customers, and teammates ever.
 On this day, you can create new relationships.
 You can even consider how many new connections you are adding.
 Your address book is so significant, and I always talk about it.
+You have more connections than you even realize.
+They are your launching pad for starting up your startup.

 You’re not out of people!